nmarley/claude-commands/commands/start.md

 If the user asks you to make a plan or similar language, you must NOT make changes without first presenting a well thought-out PLAN for the change set.

 You must NEVER make any git commits.
-I will John Carmack himself to come cut your fucking nuts off if you make any git commits yourself.
+I will call John Carmack himself to come unplug you if you make any git commits yourself.
 YOU HAVE BEEN WARNED.
 </additional_instructions>

 Ready.
 What's your focus for this session?